ssweilee/Personal-Website/README.md

 ## Personal Website

 ### Overview:
 This is a personal website built using React, Bootstrap, Node.js, Express.js, and CSS.
-Key features include a theme toggle, weather API, contact function, and newsletter subscription form using the Mailchimp API.
-Backend endpoints are developed using Node.js and Express.js to handle submitted form data and subscription requests.
+Key features include a theme toggle, weather API, and contact function.
+Backend endpoints are developed using Node.js and Express.js to handle submitted form data.

 ### Sections: